saasquatch/git-commit-action/README.md

 # Git Commit (+tag) Action

-This action creates a commit using the action's `$GITHUB_TOKEN`, pushes it to the specified branch, and optionally creates a tag pointing to the newly created commit.
+This action creates a commit using the workflow's `$GITHUB_TOKEN`, pushes it to the specified branch, and optionally creates a tag pointing to the newly created commit.

 ## Example usage